Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions

-\begin{definition} A unitary operator $U: L^2(\partial \Omega) \to L^2(\partial \Omega)$ is said to have \emph{gap at $-1$} if either $U + I$ is invertible or $-1$ is in the spectrum of $U$ but it is not an accumulation point of $\sigma(U)$. \end{definition}
+\begin{definition} A unitary operator $U: L^2(\partial \Omega) \to L^2(\partial \Omega)$ is said to have \emph{gap at $-1$} if either $U + \mathbb{I}$ is invertible or $-1$ is in the spectrum of $U$ but it is not an accumulation point of $\sigma(U)$. \end{definition}

 Consider a unitary $U$ with gap at $-1$.
-Let $P$ denote the orthogonal projector onto the eigenspace associated with $-1$ and $P^\perp = I - P$.
+Let $P$ denote the orthogonal projector onto the eigenspace associated with $-1$ and $P^\perp = \mathbb{I} - P$.
 The \emph{partial Cayley transform} of $U$ is the linear operator on $L^2(\partial \Omega)$ defined by

-Using the spectral resolution of $U$, it can be shown that $\mathcal{C}_U$ is a bounded, self-adjoint operator on $L^2(\partial \Omega)$, cf.\ \cite[Prop.
-3.11]{IbortLledoPerezPardo2015}.
+Using the spectral resolution of $U$, it can be shown that $\mathcal{C}_U$ is a bounded, self-adjoint operator on $L^2(\partial \Omega)$, cf.\ \cite[Prop.~3.11]{IbortLledoPerezPardo2015}.

 \begin{definition} A unitary $U$ with gap at $-1$ is said to be \emph{admissible} if its partial Cayley transform, $\mathcal{C}_U$, leaves invariant the fractional Sobolev space $H^{1/2}(\partial \Omega)$ and it is continuous on it, i.e.,